wangsheng-wu/citi-bike/README.md

             Aug 28, 2024: Updated data retrieving and sampling notebook (updated some functions)

             Aug 29, 2024: Uploaded Tableau workbook containing some plots and dashboards.

+            Aug 30, 2024: Uploaded project report for the first stage (part)

             (Jupyter Notebook for monthly dataset preparation to be uploaded)